Tag: female friendship

 QUESTION: Dear Irene, I have a friend who is a few years younger than me.
 I love her to death but she is causing me to feel bad about not being with her 24/7.
 She and I used to have the best time together; we laughed and watched movies and all sorts of stuff together. [...]

-Girlfriends with pink slips
+Girlfriends with Pink Slips

 The support of female friends can help a woman get over the traumatic emotional and financial losses associated with being fired or let go.
 What can friends do?
 Read my latest post on The Huffington Post.